Get useful tips, learn best practices and read the latest newsThe Whistlelink Blog

 5. Implement a whistleblower system with both verbal and written reporting channels

 The requirements for a whistleblowing system and its reporting channels differ slightly depending on the type of organisation.
-First and foremost, the deadline for implementing a secure whistleblower system is either 17 December 2021 (which means it is overdue!) or 17 December 2023, depending on the number of employees.
+First and foremost, the deadline for implementing a secure whistleblower system was 17 December 2023, depending on the number of employees.

 There are also some exceptions.
 For example, municipalities can share whistleblowing functions between them.
 In addition, companies with less than 250 employees that are part of a company group can to a certain extent share resources for investigating whistleblower reports with the main company.
 The reporting channels must, however, be active and functioning at the subsidiary level.
 They may not be fully shared with other companies in the same group.